Lung Cancer Education and Community Programs

 Fighting lung cancer starts with understanding lung cancer.

-People who will die of lung cancer this year; 4,750 in North Carolina alone
+People will die of lung cancer this year; 4,660 in North Carolina alone

-Of cancer deaths are lung cancer - it takes more lives than breast, prostate, and colon cancer combined
+Percent of cancer deaths are from lung cancer - it takes more lives than breast, prostate, and colon cancer combined

 Filling in the research gap

 Over the last 30 years, substantial investment in research has resulted in significant increases in survival of many diseases.
 But lung cancer has seen a significantly smaller investment from the government to date – and therefore the results and survival rates haven’t been as drastically impacted.
 That’s where you can help.

 |US Government research funding||Results||Survival Rates|

 |Lung Cancer||Only $468 million/year²||Very little change in 5-year survival rates:³||Early 1970s: 12%|

 |Breast Cancer||$757 million/year²||Significant increase in 5-year survival rates:³||

 |HIV/AIDS||$3.1 billion/year²||AIDS is no longer considered a near-immediate death sentence||Today, with antiretroviral drug therapy, the 3-year survival rate is 90%.|